|

 A Hurry #2

-In the prototype, the text comes in as King
+In the prototype, the text appears as King

 Triton's zapping Ariel back to human form